 Skip to main content

-Version: 3.1
+Version: 3.2

-PX-Security on Kubernetes clusters in AWS EKS
+PX-Security in AWS EKS

 This page guides you to enable the RBAC functionality of PX-Security on an existing Kubernetes cluster.
 If you are installing a new cluster via the recommended Portworx Operator, see enable security in Portworx.